AshStuff/dissm/implicitshapes/CONVERT.md

 convert.sample_sdf(simplified_registered_folder, sdf_folder, number_of_points=1000000, uniform_proportion=0.2, jitter=.1)
 ```
 This will create `npz` files, each of which has 1 million sdf samples in which to train the DeepSDF model.

+Note this function will also create a file called `scale.txt` in the `sdf_folder` path that stores the scale of the first mesh, i.e., the anchor mesh.
+This will be handy later on when trying to estimate pose from images.